genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 For my initial exploration of Joplin on FreeBSD, please refer to the [previous post](/playing-with-bsd/application/joplin-on-freebsd).

 ## Target Version
-The current target version of this article is Joplin Desktop release v2.4.12 (Oct 2021).
+The current target version of this article is Joplin Desktop release v2.7.13 (Feb 2022).
-I confirmed that the app could be built using my fork at the tag [freebsd-v2.4.12](https://github.com/genneko/joplin/releases/tag/freebsd-v2.4.12).
+I confirmed that the app could be built using my fork at the tag [freebsd-v2.7.13](https://github.com/genneko/joplin/releases/tag/freebsd-v2.7.13).
 ![Joplin Version](/images/howto-use-joplin-on-freebsd/JoplinVersion.png)

 ## Building Joplin
-I take the following steps to build Joplin desktop on my FreeBSD 12.2-RELEASE system (with XFCE4 desktop).
+I take the following steps to build Joplin desktop on my FreeBSD 12.3-RELEASE system (with XFCE4 desktop).

 1. Install dependencies such as Electron and Nodejs.
-   As of 26 Oct 2021, all dependencies except electron12 can be installed from the FreeBSD's official packages.
+   As of 27 Feb 2022, all dependencies except electron13 can be installed from the FreeBSD's official packages.
-   (electron12 binary package is not available for FreeBSD 12/amd64 yet.
-Ones for FreeBSD 13/amd64 and some other architectures/versions are available.)
+   (electron13 binary package is not available for FreeBSD 12/amd64 yet, while ones for FreeBSD 13/amd64 and some other architectures/versions are available.)
    ```
    sudo pkg install node npm-node python vips git rsync gnome-keyring gmake
    ```